jah10527/laserLineToolkit/readme.md

 ###
 ---

-Just clicking the laserScanner.exe file in this directory to open the mainwindow, there is a calibration menu in the menu bar, and activating it the calibration window will show you on the screen if no problem occurs and then you can have a try.
-By the way, there are some example images in the sample subdirectory.
+Just clicking the *laserScanner.exe* file in this directory to open the mainwindow, there is a calibration menu in the menu bar, and activating it the calibration window will show you on the screen if no problem occurs and then you can have a try.
+By the way, there are some example images in the *exampleImage* subdirectory.

 Tested on win10-64bit, win7-64bit and ubuntu1604-64bit, however this version is not for any Linux system.